microsoft/appcenter-sdk-cordova/README.md

   Notice that it's likely that Android and iOS platforms will be associated with different applications on App Center portal so you would need to add this preference twice - one for Android (as in example above) and another for iOS.

+## 3. Configure Preferences
-- `APPCENTER_ANALYTICS_ENABLE_IN_JS` - _(optional, default is "false")_ This preference specifies whether Analytics will be enabled automatically (default option) or will require call to `Analytics.setEnabled()` in JS code before sending any usage data to App Center portal.
+- `APPCENTER_ANALYTICS_ENABLE_IN_JS` - _(optional, default is "false")_ This preference controls whether Analytics will be enabled automatically (default option) or will require call to `Analytics.setEnabled()` in JS code before sending any usage data to App Center portal.
 This might be useful e.g. in case when an application may want to ask users whether they want to share analytics information.

   Example: